Ávila: Ermita de San Segundo

 A hermitage located to the west of Ávila, outside the town walls, on the right bank of the Adaja river.
-Highlights the sculpted capitals in which the sculptor is the footprint of the apse of San Andrés.
-Alabaster statue made by Juan de Juni.
+It highlights the sculpted capitals in which the sculptor is the footprint of the apse of San Andrés.
+Alabaster statues were made by Juan de Juni.
 Popular belief has it that, on introducing a handkerchief into the tomb and asking for three wishes, the saint will grant one.
 His pilgrimage is celebrated on 2 May, Segundo being the patron saint of Ávila.

 Palacio de Don Diego del Águila

 This 16th-century palace is located inside the walls and attached to it as junt walk through the door of San Vicente, defended the access of Muslim troops.
 Located on a busy street by different arms of the Águila family.

 Real Monasterio de Santo Tomás

 Real Monasterio de Santo Tomás is a Dominican convent of the late 15th century.
 Despite being away from the historic centre, it is one of the most important monuments of the town.